sumdp/getcleandata/cookbook.md

 COOKBOOK FOR COURSE PROJECT

-Feature Selection
+FEATURE SELECTION
 The features selected for this dataset come from merging, joining and summarizing the features form the Human Activity Recognition Using Smartphones Dataset.

 From features_info.txt:
 ------Start features_info.txt---